TULiberalArts/Public-Policy/pages/research.md

 title: Research
 permalink: /research/
 layout: page
+keywords: ''
+description: >-
+  Read on for information about our affiliated centers.
 published: true
-meta-description: Read on for information about our affiliated centers.
 ---
 Our public policy program, in conjunction with the Department of Political Science, offers addtional venues for students to get inovlved and put their skills to work.